 Yemen Peace Talks Begin In Sweden, As Humanitarian Crisis Deepens

-For the first time in more than two years the Yemeni government and Houthi rebels held peace talks, with half of Yemen's population facing starvation as a result of the civil war.
+For the first time in more than two years the Yemeni government and Houthi rebels are holding peace talks, with half of Yemen's population facing starvation as a result of the civil war.

 Representatives of both sides came face-to-face in a castle in Sweden.